toolleeo/cli-apps/README.md

 * [ngrep](http://ngrep.sourceforge.net/) - (Network grep) applies the `grep` logic to the network layer, allowing to match regular expressions against data payloads of packets; it recognizes IPv4/6, TCP, UDP, ICMPv4/6, IGMP and Raw across Ethernet, PPP, SLIP, FDDI, Token Ring and null interfaces.
 * [nitchplusplus](https://github.com/clamsfeel2/nitchplusplus) - A fast system information fetch tool.
 * [noti](https://github.com/variadico/noti) - Monitor a process and trigger a notification.
-* [ntfyme](https://github.com/AnirudhG07/ntfyme) - Simple to use, cross platform notification tool which sends you local, gmail, telegram, etc notification when a long running process ends with detailed diagnostics, along with features like tracking for suspended process and terminate them automatically.
 * [powertop](https://01.org/powertop) - A `top`-like utility to monitor the sources of power consumption, allows turning on/off many components, quite useful to track possible power-related issues.
 * [pv](http://www.ivarch.com/programs/pv.shtml) - The pv command is used to monitor the progress of data through pipe.
 * [ramfetch](https://github.com/WhoseTheNerd/ramfetch) - A fetch which displays memory info using /proc/meminfo.